SamSweere/xmm-superres-denoise/README.md

-# Deep Learning-Based Super-Resolution and De-Noising for XMM-Newton EPIC-pn
+# Deep Learning-Based Super-Resolution and De-Noising for XMM-Newton Images
-Super-resolution and de-noising on XMM-Newton images using convolutional neural networks
+The results of this research are described in the paper <em>``Deep Learning-Based Super-Resolution and De-Noising for XMM-Newton Images"</em>.
+Pre-print available at: https://arxiv.org/pdf/2205.01152.pdf

+More implementation details are described in the master's thesis included in this repository.

 ## Requirements
 - Gpu: This model was developed using a Nvidia gtx 2080ti with 12 gb of vram.
 To run and train the models on a gpu, a gpu with at least 12 gb of vram is needed.